oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 techniques commonly used in phishing attacks to gain unauthorized access to the user's data.

-Note: This document uses the terms "social engineering" and "phishing" as described in the NIST Computer Security Resource Center Glossary {{NISTGlossary}}.

 Several publications have emerged in the public domain ({{ARTDCPHISH}}, {{DCFLOWPHISH}}, {{NEWDCPHISH}}, {{DEFCON29}},
 {{DCATTACK}}, {{SQPHISH}}), describing how the unauthenticated channel can be exploited using social engineering techniques borrowed from phishing.
 Unlike traditional